Astounding-GM-tools/astounding-cards/USAGE.md

 # Character Cards Usage Guide

 ## Overview
 Character Cards is a flexible tool for creating, managing, and printing reference cards for RPG campaigns.
-While it started as a character management system, it works equally well for items, locations, clues, and other campaign elements.
+While it started as a character management system, it works equally well for items, locations, and other campaign elements.

+## Card Types and Their Stats

+### Characters
+- **Age** (when known) appears in top right corner
+- Observable information on front
+- Game stats and secrets on back

+### Items
+- **Portability** in top right corner indicates how easily an item can be transported or concealed
+- Includes documents, artifacts, evidence, and other physical objects

+#### Portability Categories
+- **Negligible:** Can be palmed or slipped into a pocket (photos, documents, small evidence)
+- **Light:** Pocketable but detectable on search (pistol, dagger, book)
+- **Medium:** Designed to be carried but visible (sword, rifle, laptop)
+- **Heavy:** Carryable but obvious/awkward (spear, chair, large chest)
+- **Stationary:** Fixed in place or part of the scene (can be documented/recorded)

+### Locations
+- **Area** in top right corner shows where the location can be found
+- Can reference either:
+  - Another location card in the deck ("hard link")
+  - A named area or district ("soft link")
+- Examples:
+  - "Secret Chamber" area: [Banker's Guild] (hard link to another card)
+  - "Banker's Guild" area: "Bjørvika" (soft link to district)
+  - "Abandoned Warehouse" area: "The Docks" (soft link)

 ## Card Structure
 Each card has two sides: